Walk in the Steps of Apocalypto Film Locations

 Veracruz, Mexico

-The pyramids used for Apocalypto film locations were not authentic pyramids (sorry to disappoint).
-They were built by 21st-century set designers in the area of Veracruz.
+The pyramids used for Apocalypto film locations were not authentic pyramids, they were built by 21st-century set designers in the area of Veracruz.
 However, if you’d like to see the primary Apocalypto film location, there’s no shortage of ruins for you to explore.

 El Tajín is a ruin you can visit near Veracruz and is similar to what you’ll see in the film.

 Check out El Tajín, one of the most important cities of Classic Mesoamerica.
-The most important archaeological site for tourists in Veracruz, El Tajín flourished between 600 and 1200 CE.
-There’s also Castillo de Teayo which was occupied between the 10th and 12th centuries CE and was a blend of various cultural traditions.
+The site flourished between 600 and 1200 CE, making it one of the most important archaeological site for tourists in Veracruz.
+Another iconic site is Castillo de Teayo, which was occupied between the 10th and 12th centuries CE and boasts a blend of various cultural traditions.

-Additionally, the modern city of Veracruz is an interesting visit if you have time.
+The modern city of Veracruz is another interesting visit if you have time.
 Inhabited for thousands of years by several native cultures, the modern city was founded in 1519 by Hernan Cortes.
 Today, it is a cosmopolitan blend of Spanish, Caribbean, and African cultures.

 El Petén, Guatemala